GW-HIVE/biomuta-old/docs/source/tcga_convert.rst

 **DOID:** tcga_doid_mapping.csv

-TCGA Projects were mapped to DOID parent terms using the following table:
+TCGA Projects were mapped to DOID parent terms using the following table (generated from previous Biomuta mapping):

 +------------+------------------------+--------------+
 | DO_slim_id | DO_slim_name           | TCGA_project |